the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

   └── package.json      # Server dependencies and scripts.

 package.json            # Root-level project dependencies and scripts.
+.gitignore               # Specifies files and directories to be ignored by Git.
+README.md               # Documentation and setup instructions.
 ```

 The `client/` and `server/` directories are isolated, promoting independent development and deployment.